 With over 600,000 independent restaurants in the US and margins remaining thin, restaurateurs are seeking out new ways to drive efficiency, grow, and differentiate their small businesses.
 This has driven innovation and created high-growth companies in areas such as restaurant management (Toast), on-demand delivery (Uber Eats, Doordash), reservation platforms (Tock, OpenTable), and many others.
 However, restaurateurs still struggle with fulfilling their supply needs through legacy distributors, while food and supply costs consume more than 30% of restaurant revenues.

 Headquartered in San Francisco, Cheetah is a startup that is quickly disrupting this $1 trillion industry of US wholesale grocery and foodservice distribution.
-By offering flexible deliveries, transparent pricing, and an easy-to-use app, Cheetah is helping support thousands of SMB restaurants with their grocery and supply needs in San Francisco, Oakland, San Jose, Los Angeles, Anaheim, Seattle and Dallas.
+By offering flexible deliveries, transparent pricing, and an easy-to-use app, Cheetah is helping support thousands of SMB restaurants with their grocery and supply needs in San Francisco, Oakland, San Jose and the rest of the Greater Bay Area.

 Cheetah has reinvented the entire restaurant supply chain in one simple mobile app experience.
-A broad selection of items, transparent pricing, real-time availability, simple ordering, and on-time deliveries are each available with just a few taps.
-Cheetah offers subscriptions and flat fee deliveries, no markups on merchandise, and employs local fleets of temperature-controlled vehicles to guarantee next-day delivery.
+A broad selection of items, transparent pricing, real-time availability, simple ordering, and on-time deliveries 6 days a week.
+All of which are available with just a few taps.
+Cheetah no markups on merchandise, and employs local fleets of temperature-controlled vehicles to guarantee next-day delivery.
 The average Cheetah customer only needs ten minutes per day to order all of their supplies.

 “We started Cheetah because we want to empower restaurateurs and small business owners to thrive on their own terms.”
 CEO Na’ama Moran said.
 “They tell us about their frustrations with sales reps and all the time going back and forth to grocery stores and distributors.
 Not only are our customers saving money with our transparent pricing, but they’re also receiving quality supplies and saving countless hours.
 We want to let restaurant owners spend more time with their customers and growing their businesses.”